mozzarellaV8/agora-marketplace/poisson.md

 # How much could there be?

-Now to take a look at a simple Poisson model, and compare to linear.
+Now to take a look at a simple Poisson model, and compare it to a linear model with the idea that the Poisson distribution approximates to normal for large lambda values.
+As it stands, the mean for the listing counts over the 12 month period is 84842.42, although this value may certainly be skewed due to explosive growth towards the end of the year.

 ``` {r}
 pm01 <- glm(count ~ month, family = "poisson", data = mo)